UCL-CCS/EasyVVUQ/docs/basic_tutorial.rst

 The type of element used to do this is (imaginatively) called a *Sampler*.
 A *Sampler* implements an algorithm that choses sets of parameters to span the input parameter space.
-The paticular parameters to vary are specified by the user, along with the distribution that they take.
+The particular parameters to vary are specified by the user, along with the distribution that they take.
 The distributions are specified as `Chaospy <https://chaospy.readthedocs.io/>`_ distributions.